Rare condition called acute flaccid myelitis has been reported across the country.

 AFM only caused damage in the gray matter in the spinal cord – which contains nerve cells responsible for muscle contraction – whereas other diseases also showed damage in the white matter and the brain.

-According to the CDC, less than 1 in 1 million children contract it each year.
+According to the CDC, contract it each year.
 Because AFM is so rare, most physicians haven’t seen it before.

 “We do not yet have a definitive blood test or MRI that is specific to AFM, so our diagnosis relies on the overall clinical picture — including blood tests and imaging,” Dr. Devorah Segal, a pediatric neurologist at Weill Cornell Medicine and NewYork-Presbyterian, told Healthline.